 Do you see it?

-If only I could capture the way the light hit it for that instant, made it sparkle at me… I’ve found a lot of blue jay feathers in my time (if you know three things about me you know that I collect blue jay feathers like they were sapphires or lapis lazuli because, mineral or vegetable, blue is the rarest color found in nature and us Druids think that every shade of blue is holy) but I’ve never had one sparkle at me before.
+Now, you, dear readers, know that I collect blue jay feathers like they were sapphires or lapis lazuli because, mineral or vegetable, blue is the rarest color found in nature and so, in my opinion, every shade of blue is holy.
+But I’ve never had a shade of blue sparkle at me before.

 But, now that I think about it some more, it didn’t so much sparkle as glow.